ParkinsonLab/Architect/README.md

 ### Step 2: Customization of specific scripts

-Now, get a copy of the code for Architect (which you will need to modify).
-For example, you may use:
+Now, get a copy of the code for Architect (which you will need to modify) using:

 ```
 git clone https://github.com/parkinsonlab/Architect